youngbeen/sleep/README.md

 ## Sleep

 Ever think about use `setTimeout` like promise?
-Now it's here.
+Here it is.

 ### Features

-* Friendly api yet as promise
+* Friendly api as promise
-* Light as feather(only 365B)
+* Light like feather(only 365B)

 ### Install